-I love these Zucchini Fritters.
-They are a version of vegetarian kofta, a favorite Indian snack, but instead of deep-frying them, I cook them like pancakes on a hot, oiled griddle.
+A version of vegetarian kofta, a favorite Indian snack, but instead of deep-frying them, you cook them like pancakes on a hot, oiled griddle.
 They are low carb, gluten-free, and delicious.
-At home we eat them as summer substitute for potato pancakes or hash browns.
-They are great topped with poached eggs or as a side dish for fish or chicken.
-If your palate needs some zip, spice them up with the jalapeño.
+A lovely summer... substitute for potato pancakes or hash browns, they are great topped with poached eggs or as a side dish for fish or chicken.
+If your palate needs some zip, spice them up with the optional jalapeño.

-Many recipes will tell you to keep fritters and pancakes warm in the oven.
-I find this often dries them out too much.
-I prefer to keep the patties warm on to of the stove, here’s how: Set a plate over a pan of simmering water.
+Many recipes will tell you to keep fritters and pancakes warm in the oven but this often dries them out too much.
+Our preference is to keep the patties warm on to of the stove.
+Here’s how: Set a plate over a pan of simmering water.
 Cover the plate with a double layer of paper towels folded over.
 As you cook the patties, slip them between the layers of folded paper to keep them covered and warm.